k/crypto-generosity/README.md

 Lets see how far your generosity reaches.

+NOTE: This project is not being maintained and is only deployed to Rinkeby testnet

 ## Generosity Contract

 This contract provides facilities for sending gifts to people and in the form of a small amount of ethereum and a kind message.